Transkribus/TranskribusWebUI/README.md

 #### Adding new phrases

-If you need to add a new phrase to a template of .py file these msut be compiled on the host
+If you have added a new phrase to a template or .py file there are a couple of things to do on the host afterwards.
+First the new phrases need to be added to the .po files.
+This is done with the following command:

 * ```django-admin makemessages -l [lang_code] (or -a for all languages)```

+Then the translated templates must be compiled with:

 * ```django-admin compilemessages```

 ### Links